Implicit correlations within phenomenological parametric models of the neutron star equation of state: Description of the parametric EoS models

 \subsection{Causality in parametric models}

-Because of the relatively large uncertainties, we follow Ref.~\cite{Carney:2018sdv} in not excluding parametric EoSs until they have a large violation of the speed of sound $c_s > 1.1c$.
-This is the standard criteria used in \texttt{LALinference} for the piecewise-polytrope and spectral models as part of determining if an EoS is physical.
+Because of the relatively large uncertainties, we follow Ref.~\cite{Carney:2018sdv} in not excluding parametric EoS until they have a large violation of the speed of sound $c_s > 1.1c$.
+This is the standard criteria used in LAL\textsc{inference} for the piecewise-polytrope and spectral models as part of determining if an EoS is physical.
 For consistency we extend it to the speed-of-sound parametrization as well.
-The primary motivation for this is to allow a possibly acausal EoS to represent another, causal EoS which is not modeled effectively by the prior on EoSs~\cite{Carney:2018sdv}.
-In addition, the \texttt{LALinference} implementation of the spectral and piecewise-polytrope models enforces this criterion only up to the central density of the maximum mass NS.
+The primary motivation for this is to allow a possibly acausal EoS to represent another, causal EoS which is not modeled effectively by the prior on EoS~\cite{Carney:2018sdv}.
+In addition, the LAL\textsc{inference} implementation of the spectral and piecewise-polytrope models enforces this criterion only up to the central density of the maximum mass NS.
 In the speed-of-sound model, we require the EoS to be causal (or approximately causal) everywhere.
 The nonparametric model obeys exact causality ($c_s \leq c$) at all densities.

 These choices were made for consistency with past work~\cite{Carney:2018sdv,Abbott:2018exr}, but we still find that this extra model freedom does not enable to spectral and piecewise-polytropic models to fill in the physically available $\Mmax$-$\Rtyp$ space up to the causality threshold.
 Figure~\ref{fig:causality-enforced} shows that excluding the acausal models minimally affects the spectral and speed-of-sound results.
-However, the piecewise-polytrope results are noticeably tighter and the $\Mmax-\Rtyp$ allowed parameter space is covered significantly less.
+However, the piecewise-polytrope results are noticeably tighter, and the $\Mmax-\Rtyp$ allowed parameter space is covered significantly less.
 This also explains why the nominal piecewise-polytrope prior supports larger pressures than the nonparametric prior in Fig.~\ref{fig:prho_mr_all_models}.